Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 : Qwant claims to use its own index, but it still relies on Bing for most results.
 It seems to be in a position similar to Neeva.
 Try a side-by-side comparison to see if or how it compares with Bing.

 [Kagi Search](https://kagi.com/)
 : The most interesting entry in this category, IMO.
-Like Neeva, it requires an account; it will eventually require payment.
+Like Neeva, it requires an account and limits use without payment.
 It's powered by its own Teclis index (Teclis can be used independently; see the [non-commercial section](#small-or-non-commercial-web) below), and claims to also use results from Google and Bing.
 The result seems somewhat unique: I'm able to recognize some results from the Teclis index mixed in with the mainstream ones.
 In addition to Teclis, Kagi's other products include the [Kagi.ai](https://kagi.ai/) intelligent answer service and the [TinyGem](https://tinygem.org/) social bookmarking service, both of which play a role in Kagi.com in the present or future.

 Non-generalist search
 ---------------------